Karađorđe Monument, Belgrade: 1857 proposal

 The idea for the monument to Karađorđe, leader of the First Serbian Uprising from 1804 to 1813, appeared for the first time in 1853.
 At the time, autonomous Serbia was ruled by the Karađorđević dynasty.
 Proposed location was Terazije, the central city square.
 First official proposal came in 1857, from Toma Vučić-Perišić, one of the leaders of the Defenders of the Constitution.
 Though the monument to the almost mythical hero was meant to homogenize the nation after centuries old Ottoman occupation, as one of the most powerful men in the state at the time, Vučić-Perišić wasn't much interested into celebrating the ruling dynasty, as ruling prince Alexander Karađorđević was a ceremonial ruler.
 The idea for the monument was to be a symbol and clear message to the exiled ruling prince Miloš Obrenović (who organized assassination of Karađorđe in 1817), from the opposing Obrenović dynasty which was replaced by the Karađorđević dynasty in 1842.

 Though Ottoman administration over Serbia was limited at the time, it was still strong enough to prevent building of the monument.
-They couldn't allow a memorial to the bitter enemy of their empire.
-After the Saint Andrew's Day Assembly in 1858–1859, dethroned Miloš Obrenović was restored to power and the idea of erecting a monument to Karađorđe was abandoned.
+They would not allow a memorial to the bitter enemy of their empire.
+After the Saint Andrew's Day Assembly in 1858–1859, the dethroned Miloš Obrenović was restored to power and the idea of erecting a monument to Karađorđe was abandoned.